trek-view/basecamp/_posts/2021-12-24-gopro-fusion-fisheye-stitching-part-2.md

 Therefore, each fish-eye projection will have different dimensions dependent on the mode.

-As you can see with each resolution, the images produced are not square.
-Nor is the center of the images (minus non-image areas) perfectly centered (the margins on the left and right are not equal).

 ## Fusion Fish-eye Image Measurements

 <img class="img-fluid" src="/assets/images/blog/2021-12-24/annotated-guides.jpg" alt="GoPro Fusion Fisheye Guides" title="GoPro Fusion Fisheye Guides" />